 The University of Tampa’s Plant Hall is now an academic building, but it previously served as a 500 room hotel which hosted the likes of Teddy Roosevelt and Babe Ruth as guests.
 It is now said to be rife with paranormal activity including the disembodied voices of long dead servants and the sound of rolling dice!
 Doors have swung slowly open and closed by themselves and staff and students alike describe an uneasy feeling that they are being watched by something unseen in the shadows.
 It is also said to be haunted by an entity known as ‘The Brown Man’ who is described as wearing a brown colored suit and having terrifying glowing red eyes!
 He is prone to appearing and ten vanishing quickly with no warning on staircases in the building.
 There have also been reports of a spectral couple dancing in the former ballroom.

-2 - Tampa Florida Brewery Building
+2 - The Old Florida Brewery Company building

 In the past this downtown Tampa building served as a brewery pumping out gallons of beer, but these days it mostly just pumps out spooky ghost stories!
 One of the most prominent ghost stories involves a fight that apparently broke out between two drunk men shortly after the brewery first opened.
 One of the men, who happened to be of Cuban descent, sustained some severe head injuries and died.
 Ever since then there have been reports of a drunk man with a heavy Hispanic accent hanging around the building.

-1 - Old Federal Courthouse (now the le meridien hotel) stay at the le meridien hotel
+1 - Old Federal Courthouse (now the le meridien hotel)stay at the le meridien hotel

 The Old Federal Courthouse is one of the most haunted places in Tampa.
 It dates back to the later part of the 20th century right at the peak of organized crime and prohibition.
 The building is now said to be haunted by the spirit of a well known gangster named Charlie Wall.
 Charlie was called up to testify in court regarding organized crime in 1950 and he apparently revealed in great deal what had been going down in the Tampa area in that respect.
 Just 3 days later he turned up dead – murdered by his fellow gangsters.
 He has now been seen on the front steps of the former courthouse which is now serving as the Le Meridien Hotel.